Helping government and citizens improve efficiency, combat corruption, and gain better value for money.

 To help citizens “follow the money,” the Contract Explorer enables users to view each contracting process from program planning, through tendering, award, contract, and implementation stages.
 This unique search engine and repository ensures that citizens have access to full procurement data in an easily digestible format; they can also download the data to use it as they like.

-- In Vietnam, DG implemented OCDS and deploying the M&E Dashboard to enable the Public Procurement Agency (PPA) to use analytics to support its monitoring objectives.
+- In Vietnam, DG implemented OCDS and deployed the M&E Dashboard to enable the Public Procurement Agency (PPA) to use analytics to support its monitoring objectives.

 - With support from the Open Contracting Partnership, DG developed a prototype Corruption Risk Dashboard that helps officials identify potential collusion, rigging, and fraud in public markets.